MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b> User Identity in browser environment </b></summary>

 `TeamsUserCredential` represents Teams current user's identity.
 Using this credential will request user consent at the first time.
-It leverages the Teams SSO and On-Behalf-Of flow to do token exchange.
+It uses the Teams SSO and On-Behalf-Of flow to do token exchange.
 SDK uses this credential when developers choose user identity in browser environment.

 Required configuration: `initiateLoginEndpoint`, `clientId`.
 </details>